doctrine/migrations-documentation/en/reference/migration_classes.rst

         }
     }

-Sometimes you need to do some complex migration operations which force you to use plain SQL statements.
-Using the *addSql()* method this is possible within any migration class.
+You can now use the *addSql()* method within the up and down method.

+Additionally, there is also the preUp, postUp and preDown, postDown method, that are respectivelly called before and after the up and down method are called.

 First you need to generate a new migration class: